-Certain states have agreements that allow residents of other states to work in there without filing a nonresident return.
+Certain states have agreements that allow residents of other states to work there without filing a nonresident return.
 This is common among neighboring states where crossing over the line to go to work is common.
 These agreements are known as reciprocal agreements.
 You probably won't have to file a return in the nonresident state if your resident state and the state you're working in have such an agreement in place.
-These agreements typically cover only earned income, however, that which you collect from actual employment.
+These agreements typically cover only earned income, or income which you collect from actual employment.

 And if you had taxes withheld in the nonresident state, you'll still have to file a return there to get that money refunded.

 Fifteen states have reciprocal agreements with one or more other nearby states as of 2017: Arizona, Illinois, Indiana, Iowa, Kentucky, Maryland, Michigan, Minnesota, Montana, North Dakota, Ohio, Pennsylvania, Virginia, West Virginia and Wisconsin.
 The District of Columbia also has reciprocal agreements with the states of Maryland and Virginia.
 New Jersey had an agreement with Pennsylvania for nearly 40 years, but reciprocity ended on December 31, 2016.